ShirshoDipto/social-media-api/README.md

 # NoseBook API

-This is the api for the NoseBook app, a Facebook clone.
+This is the api for the NoseBook app.

 [Front-end repository](https://github.com/ShirshoDipto/social-media-client)